karmaniverous/typedoc-plugin-sitemap/README.md

 # TypeDoc Sitemap Plugin

-This plugin generates a sitemap for your [TypeDoc](https://typedoc.org/) documentation site.
+Automagically generate a sitemap for your [TypeDoc](https://typedoc.org/) documentation site!

 To install: